SolskyPan/haopan-homepage/content/publication/mqrcode/index.md

 ---
-title: "mqrcode: Secure qr code using nonlinearity of spatial frequency in light"
+title: "mQRCode: Secure QR Code Using Nonlinearity of Spatial Frequency in Light"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here